SOPs or Standard Operating Procedures are defined by Merriam-Webster as:

 But you should never think of your SOPs as finished, think of them as living documents.
 They’ll play such an important role in the daily workings of your business that you’ll want to revisit them regularly to make sure they’re still as good and as useful as they can be.

-While the development of an SOP can get complicated, it doesn’t have to be.
+While creating an SOP can be complicated, it doesn’t have to be.
 Coming up with an SOP can be as simple as sitting down and listing the different steps you take when performing a task.
 For example, here’s one for how to make a quick and tasty burrito:

 - Put an extra large tortilla on a plate.